Kiragroh/ESAPI_DataMiner_PortalDosimetry/README.md

 - VMS.DV.PD.Scripting.dll

 2.)
 Change Network-Path in Line 310 and 312 to your liking.
 Otherwise your file will be created in Temp-Path

+Note:
+- script is optimized to work with Eclipse 15.1